 After his high school education, he enrolled in a course in forestry.
 After training he was posted in Kakamega Forest, where he undertook many research projects on trees, butterflies, birds, primates, and reptiles (snakes), Kakamega Forest has some of the most dangerous and poisonous snakes found in Kenya

 Job Ilondanga has interacted with different ornithologists, entomologists, tourists, birdwatchers, amateur and twitchers, herpetologists, and botanists, both from local and international institutions doing research in the forest;

 This has made him one of the most sought-after guides in the Kakamega forest.
 His knowledge about the forest biodiversity is vast, he knows where to locate the Kakamega forest specialties’ or elusive species with ease, and also he is very conversant with the forest butterflies which are more than 400 in the forest representing half of the total number of butterflies found in Kenya

 He is an active member of The Kakamega Environmental Education Programme (KEEP) a locally established initiative that aims to educate the local community and visitors on the wonders of the Kakamega Forest and the threats it’s under.

-The organization also runs various communities and conservation programs with the help of the donor funds and has been credited with much of the success in slowing the pace of destruction of the forest, they also train upcoming guides in the forest.
+The organization also runs various communities and conservation programs with the help of donor funds and has been credited with much of the success in slowing the pace of destruction of the forest, they also train upcoming guides in the Kakamega forest.
 He is married and has two young kids.